His days marched in place

 the other.
 His fan purred all summer,

 This incessant sigh gathering dust.

 to what we do not know

 plans of distant stars

 galaxies floating as

-Joan McNerney’s poetry has been included in numerous literary magazines such as Seven Circle Press, Dinner with the Muse, Moonlight Dreamers of Yellow Haze, Blueline, and Halcyon Days.
-Three Bright Hills Press Anthologies, several Poppy Road Review Journals, and numerous Kind of A Hurricane Press Publications have accepted her work.
-Her latest title is Having Lunch with the Sky and she has four Best of the Net nominations.
+Joan McNerney’s poetry has been included in numerous literary zines such as Moonlight Dreamers of Yellow Haze, Seven Circle Press, Dinner with the Muse, Blueline, Halcyon Days and included in Bright Hills Press, Kind of A Hurricane Press and Poppy Road Review anthologies.
+She has been nominated four times for Best of the Net.